erhankilic/ZipMaster/README.md

 ```

 ### License
-zipMaster is an open source project by [Erhan Kılıç](http://erhankilic.org) that is licensed under [MIT](http://opensource.org/licenses/MIT).
+ZipMaster is an open source project by [Erhan Kılıç](http://erhankilic.org) that is licensed under [MIT](http://opensource.org/licenses/MIT).

 ### Contribution
 Contribution are always **welcome and recommended**!
 Here is how: